 Yes, you would need to program the new remote.
 You might have gotten a preprogrammed one with the garage door opener at first, but any replacement of the remote would require you to follow a series of steps to reprogram the door opener and the remote.
 Though there is nothing complex about these steps, they must be followed exactly if you are to restore your convenience as soon as possible.

 The garage door remote-controlled mechanism is sophisticated to watch, but the mechanism is relatively simple.
 The remote utilizes a coded signal that it sends to the garage door opener via radiofrequency.
 If this coded signal matches that of the garage opener, the garage door is raised or lowered as is appropriate.

 Depending on the model, the code might be a single one, or it might be changed every time.
-Older models use a single code, but more recent models use changing codes that offer a more secure operation and garage.
+Older models use a single code, but more recent models use Trusted SourceArrest made in garage-door opener burglaries in Loudoun County - The Washington Post A man has been arrested and charged in connection with a string of burglaries in Loudoun County in which authorities said garage door openers were used to enter houses. www.washingtonpost.com .
 No matter the model, you could improve your security even further by getting a garage alarm as well.

 This difference in the coding mechanism is a crucial consideration when replacing a garage door remote as the new remote must be suitable and compatible with the coding system of the garage door opener.

 There are many types of remote-controlled garage door openers, and, as a result, there are many programming steps that are unique to these remotes.
 Without the right sequence of steps, you cannot program a remote control successfully.
 Below are the sequences for the programming of Liftmaster and Genie remote controls.

 This remote control can be programmed to control multiple appliances such as the gate, garage door, and even commercial doors.
 To do this for the garage door opener, all you have to do is follow the simple steps listed below: